Towards Porting Operating Systems with Program Synthesis: and Language Definition

 The reader will note that the semantics rules for machines and declarations do not provide initial values for registers.
 Instead, executions are defined in terms of some initial register state (and also some memory state), which is required to have the right registers to match the machine definition.
 This allows reasoning about the execution of programs and program fragments in terms of many or all possible initial states.
 These issues are discussed further below.

 \mypara{Memory} A memory region has the type \memtyp{\ttC_1}{\ttC_2}{\ttC_3}, shown in \autoref{fig:tr_casp_types1}.
 This refers to a memory region that has $\ttC_2$ cells, each of which stores a bitvector of width $\ttC_1$.
 This memory region is addressed with pointers of width $\ttC_3$.
 Note that we assume byte-addressed machines, and for the purposes of both this specification and our implementation, we assume bytes are 8 bits wide.
 (This restriction could be relaxed if we wanted to model various historic machines.)
 Thus a memory region of type \memtyp{32}{4}{32} has 4 32-bit values in it, which can be addressed at byte offsets 0, 4, 8, and 12.
-These values can of course be changed, like values in registers.
+Memory regions and registers are mutable state.

 Memory regions are named with identifiers.
 These names, and memory regions themselves, are not first class; variables are not allowed to range over them.
 Also note that memory regions are a property of programs (and thus are declared in specifications) and not a property of the machine as a whole.